 Physics is fabulous say Science students in Sheffield

-Physics students at Sheffield Girls’ are a force to be reckoned with 75% of students taking Physics A Level at Sheffield Girls’ achieved A*/A grades.
+Physics students at Sheffield Girls’ are a force to be reckoned with.
+75% of students taking Physics A Level at Sheffield Girls’ achieved A*/A grades.
+Read more about our A level results at Sheffield Girls'.

 With stunning results under their belts, six of our A Level physicists will go onto study Physics related degrees at university: